louiswicker/pyOPAWS/README.md

 <p> To test the scripts:

-Copy from KDDC directory the file:  KDDC20160525_001527_V06.gz into the main directory.
+Copy from KOUN directory the file:  KOUN20110524_224700_V06 into the main directory.
 Try several of the commands listed above.

 Lvl2 files will be placed in a directory called “images”, and opaws2d files will be placed in a directory called “opaws_files”.